simonw/pre-phoenity/README.md

 Pre-phoenity web site
 ===

 I call this the "pre-Phoenity" web site because it was built around 2002, before there was `phoenity.com` and the Firefox browser was still called 'Phoenix'.
-If my memory serves me right, the site was hosted on `freewebz.com/phoenity` or probably some other free web hosts out there.
+The site was originally hosted on `cheeaun.clook.net/phoenix/` - here's [the Internet Archive copy](https://web.archive.org/web/20021203222018/http://cheeaun.clook.net/phoenix/).

 And now it's here.